Manafort assistant gave FBI access to storage locker: testimony

 None of the charges against Manafort relate to work he performed on the 2016 presidential campaign.
 Mueller is investigating whether Trump’s campaign worked with Moscow to sway the election.
 Trump denies any collusion and has repeatedly called the probe a politically motivated witch hunt.

+Pfeiffer, who conducted the locker search, said the FBI was tipped off to its existence by reporters.

+The judge adjourned the hearing without ruling but asked lawyers to submit additional motions in the case next week, possibly including a request to move the trial to another venue.

-The ruling marked the second time a federal judge has upheld Mueller’s prosecutorial power.
+Ellis’ ruling on Tuesday marked the second time a federal judge has upheld Mueller’s prosecutorial power.
 Previously, Judge Amy Berman Jackson for the U.S. District Court for the District of Columbia also refused to dismiss the Manafort case before her.

 Those decisions mean Manafort is headed to trial in two cases, one before Ellis scheduled to start in July and the Washington case in September.
 The charges include conspiring to launder money, bank and tax fraud and failing to register as a foreign agent for a pro-Russia Ukrainian party.

-In Friday’s hearing, the FBI agent testified that Manafort assistant Alex Trusko told him he had moved records from Manafort’s residence into the storage unit.
-Pfeiffer described Trusko as a person who “ran various errands and also drove Mr Manafort around.”

-Pfeiffer, who conducted the search of a storage locker, also testified that the FBI was tipped off to its existence by reporters.
+Manafort was jailed earlier this month after Mueller filed fresh charges against him over alleged witness tampering while he was under house arrest.

-Reporting by Mark Hosenball and Nathan Layne; Editing by Doina Chiacu and David Gregorio
+Reporting by Mark Hosenball and Nathan Layne; Editing by David Gregorio and Bill Trott